EventSaucePHP/LaravelEventSauce/README.md

 ### Security

-If you discover any security related issues, please email info@frenky.net instead of using the issue tracker.
+If you discover any security related issues, please email dries.vints@gmail.com or freek@spatie.be instead of using the issue tracker.

 ## Credits